 If you’re wondering how to mix up your standard Memorial Day menu, the chefs at Plateia — the Luskin Conference Center’s restaurant — suggest this crowd-pleasing recipe of pork belly toasts with bbq sauce and red onions.
+This isn’t your typical holiday fare, but it is something very special and equally as mouthwatering.
 A huge plus is that the pork belly, bbq sauce, and crostini can be prepared up to three days in advance.
 Refrigerate the pork and BBQ sauce, and store the crostini at room temperature.
 The pickled onions can be made up to one week in advance and refrigerated.
 Bon appetit!

 Roast Pork Belly Toasts with Blood Orange BBQ Sauce & Pickled Red Onion

 40 hors d’oeuvres Active time: 45 minutes Total time: 3-1/2 hours